fbpx

 5. Move

 There exists no relaxation or low intensity period after hitting a shot in tennis.
-After you hit, you want to focus on your recovery with just as much intensity as you were focused on your movement to the ball.
+After you hit, focus on your recovery with just as much intensity as you were focused on your movement to the ball.
 Recovery isn’t passive, it’s active.
 Explode back to the place on the court that you want to defend from.

 Sometimes, you’ll want to defend from a spot close to where you hit, and other times, you won’t.
-Wherever you end your shot, the next step of receiving is to Move, even if it’s only a few steps to where you want to be.
-When you hit a cross-court shot, for example, you’ll usually want to prepare for the next ball in roughly the same place you hit.
+Wherever you end your shot, the next step of receiving is to Move, even if it’s only a few steps, to where you want to be.

+When you hit a cross-court shot, for example, you’ll usually want to prepare for the next ball in roughly the same place you hit from.
 When that’s the case, recovery is relatively trivial, and it won’t require explosive movement.

-In other cases, though, like when Lorenzo Musetti plays the drops shot pictured in the image below, you’ll want to defend from a far different place than the one from which you finished your shot.
+In other cases, though, like when Lorenzo Musetti plays the drops shot pictured below, you’ll want to defend from a far different place than the one from which you hit, and you’ll have to move quickly to get there.

 Lorenzo Musetti hits an inside-out drop-shot, and then sprints to the middle of the court, in order to effectively defend against each of Diego Schwartzman’s possible replies.

 The Move step is easy to lose.
-When you’re grinding cross-court forehands, for example, recovery doesn’t require all that much movement.
-A common issue I see is that students get into a rhythm or groove with that pattern, a pattern in which recovery is very minimal, and in doing so end up losing the habit of aggressively, intentionally recovering, which is required by many situations in tennis.
-The solution to this is to build a habit of intentional recovery in all situations, even simple ones.
-Even if you’re only a few steps away from your desired position, take those steps on purpose – an intentional movement towards the spot you’ve decided to defend from.
+When you’re grinding cross-court forehands, for example, recovery doesn’t require much movement.
+A common issue is that students get into a rhythm or groove with that pattern, a pattern during which recovery is very minimal, and in doing so end up losing the habit of aggressively, intentionally recovering, which is required by many situations in tennis.

 1. Look